Introduction

 There are multiple ways of interacting with a computer.
 In general, operating systems use either a graphical user interface (GUI) with a mouse, or a command-line interface (CLI) with just a keyboard.

 The shell is just a program that exposes the operating system's services to a person or other programs via a CLI.
 As you might imagine, there are multiple implementations of the shell program.
-The two most common nowadays are bash
+The two most common nowadays are bash and zsh (Linux usually uses bash while MacOS uses zsh, which is pretty similar to bash).

 Think of the shell as both a command line interface and a scripting language, allowing you to automate repetitive tasks if needed.